-- College manages the administration of medicines by means of specifically trained personnel: the procedures are monitored and reviewed by the Pastoral and Welfare Lead in liaison with the College Nurse.
+- Isebrook manages the administration of medicines by means of specifically trained personnel: the procedures are monitored and reviewed by the Pastoral and Welfare Lead in liaison with the School Nurse.
 Parents/carers are asked to complete a consent form as well as providing specific information from the GP prescribing the medication.

 - Medication training is provided and continually updated e.g. use of Epi-pens, Midazolam administration and other controlled drugs/medication.

 - Isebrook’s policy for behaviour/discipline is transparent and made known to all students, staff, parents/carers and other involved stakeholders.

 - The Family Support Advisor and Assistant Headteacher [Behaviour, Inclusion & Pastoral] monitor attendance data on a daily basis.